 Caroline Van Hemert: “The Sun is a Compass: A Journey to the Arctic’s Edge”

-Caroline Van Hemert, Ph.D., is a biologist, writer, and adventurer whose journeys have taken her from the pack ice of the Arctic Ocean to the swamps of the Okavango Delta.
-Her research and expeditions have been featured by the New York Times, MSNBC, National Geographic, and more.
-She currently works at the U.S. Geological Survey Alaska Science Center and regularly publishes scientific articles about birds and other wildlife in the north.
+Caroline Van Hemert is a biologist, writer, and adventurer whose journeys have taken her from the pack ice of the Arctic Ocean to the swamps of the Okavango Delta.
+Her articles about birds, travel, and adventure have appeared or are forthcoming in the New York Times, Audubon, Birding, the LA Times, Outside, and more.
+She received her Ph.D. from the University of Alaska Fairbanks and M.A. in creative writing from Western Washington University and has worked for various universities, NGOs, and government agencies.
+She is currently a research wildlife biologist at the U.S. Geological Survey Alaska Science Center and studies avian and wildlife health in the north.
 When she’s not traveling, she divides her time between a remote off-the-grid cabin in southeast Alaska and a cozy home in downtown Anchorage, where she lives with her husband and two young sons.
-The Sun is a Compass is her first book.
+She is the author of The Sun is a Compass: A 4,000-mile Journey into the Alaskan Wilds, the gripping story of a biologist’ s journey from Washington State to high above the Arctic Circle to rediscover birds, the natural world, and her own love of science.

 Kevin Winker: “Arcs of Time and the Science of Birds”